MarceauCaron/PRe/README.md

 # Map Matching
+The objective of Map-Matching is to match spatial records of a vehicle with the actual path taken on the road network.

 ## Set up
 The trajectory must be a GPX file, the road data are extracted from a OSM file